 - Wear garden gloves when handling as sensitive skin can get a mild allergic reaction and rash.

 - Prepare the base of your tree using a handsaw.
-Cut about a half inch to an inch (1.3cm-2.5cm) off the bottom to aid water absorption.
+If possible, cut about half an inch to an inch (1.3cm-2.5cm) off the bottom to

 - Mount your tree as soon as possible after cutting the base.

 - Place your tree in a container of water that is replenished on a regular basis.
 You can buy special tree stands

 which provide watering space.
 Or, you can go for the tried and tested method of using a bucket filled with small

 - Make sure your tree is straight.
 It is a good idea for at least two people to put up your tree, one hulding it

 stable while the other fixes the base.
 Always stand back to check that the tree is straight before you get busy

 - TOP TIP - If your tree is slightly too big for your selected space, it can

 always be trimmed down to size.